‘Margaritaville’ singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76

 The song soon inspired restaurants and resorts, turning Buffett’s alleged desire for the simplicity of island life into a multimillion brand.
 He landed at No. 18 in Forbes’ list of the Richest Celebrities of All Time with a net worth of $1 billion.

+“Jill and I send our love to his wife of 46 years, Jane; to their children, Savannah, Sarah, and Cameron; to their grandchildren; and to the millions of fans who will continue to love him even as his ship now sails for new shores,” Biden said in a statement.
+“We had the honor to meet and get to know Jimmy over the years, and he was in life as he was performing on stage – full of goodwill and joy, using his gift to bring people together.”

-Buffett’s “music brought happiness to millions of people.
-I’ll always be grateful for his kindness, generosity, and great performances through the years,” wrote former President Bill Clinton on X, formerly Twitter.
+Former President Bill Clinton wrote on X, formerly Twitter, that Buffett’s “music brought happiness to millions of people.
+I’ll always be grateful for his kindness, generosity, and great performances through the years.”

 “It’s pure escapism is all it is,” he told the Republic.
 “I’m not the first one to do it, nor shall I probably be the last.
 But I think it’s really a part of the human condition that you’ve got to have some fun.
 You’ve got to get away from whatever you do to make a living or other parts of life that stress you out.
 I try to make it at least 50/50 fun to work and so far it’s worked out.”